Ulwaluko: Health concerns

 Over the summer in 2019 in South Africa, a total of 21 boys died in separate initiation schools throughout the region.
 The majority of the deaths were attributed to dehydration due to the restriction of water.
-The Health Minister Zweli Mkhize recommended that the schools no longer practice the ritual in summer months.
+The Health Minister, Zweli Mkhize, recommended that the schools no longer practice the ritual in summer months.

-Medical treatment

-Victims of failed circumcisions have reported contemplating suicide due to depression and feeling deprived of their manhood.
-In December 2014, the world's first successful penis transplant was performed by a team led by Dr. Andre van der Merwe.
-The patient was a 21-year-old man who fell victim of complications due to initiation rituals at illegitimate initiation schools.
+Andre van der Merwe’s surgery on a 21-year-old man who fell victim of complications due to initiation rituals at illegitimate initiation schools.
 On 21 April 2017 a second penis transplant was performed by the same team of doctors led by Dr. van der Merwe on a 40-year-old man who lost his penis 17 years prior to the procedure.
 Doctors have said that due to the circumstances surrounding illegal circumcision schools, South Africa has become one of the countries with the greatest need for penis transplantation.

 Homosexuality

-Homosexual men in South Africa are still vilified and criticized by their communities.
-The ritual practise of ‘Ulwaluko’ is a highly respected and sacred cultural practice among the Xhosa and some Nguni speaking peoples of South Africa.
-It has been alleged that the impact of the practice may threaten the self-esteem of a homosexual young man, although it is not compulsory for any person to go to the 'bush'.
-Some homosexual men who partook in this ritual reported doing so in order to receive personal validation of cultural manhood, the same can be said of heterosexual uncircumcised men.
+Homosexual men in South Africa are still vilified and criticised by their communities.
+The ritual practise of Ulwaluko is a highly respected and sacred cultural practice among the Xhosa and some Nguni speaking peoples of South Africa.
+It has been alleged that the impact of the practice may threaten the self-esteem of a homosexual young man, although it is not compulsory for any person to participate.
+Some homosexual men who partook in this ritual reported doing so in order to receive personal validation of cultural manhood; the same can be said of heterosexual uncircumcised men.
 Other reasons for partaking in Ulwaluko include fulfilling the desire to meet societal expectations as well as pressure from family to ‘convert’ to heterosexuality through the process of Ulwaluko.
-The Film ‘The Wound’ premiered at the 2017 Sundance Film Festival and is inspired by Thando Mgqolozana novel ‘A man who is not a man’ which focuses on the experiences of homosexual men during ‘Ulwaluko’.
-Xhosa traditional leaders criticized the film as being ‘disrespectful’, ‘undermining Xhosa culture’ as it showcased hidden traditions.
-It in fact reveals nothing of the Xhosa people.
+The film The Wound premiered at the 2017 Sundance Film Festival and is inspired by Thando Mgqolozana's novel A Man Who is Not a Man. which focuses on the experiences of homosexual men during ‘Ulwaluko’.
+Xhosa traditional leaders criticized the film as being "disrespectful" and "undermining Xhosa culture" as it showcased hidden traditions.
 The film has been compared to the Oscar winning Moonlight.
-The practice of 'ulwaluko' is furthermore governed by several pieces of legislation to promote the safety and protection of underage initiates who have fallen victim to unhygienic practices at illegal initiation schools, these laws include the South African Constitution (1996), the Children's Act (2005), the (Eastern Cape) Application of Health Standards in Traditional Circumcision Act (2001), and the Traditional Health Practitioners’ Act (2004).
+The practice of Ulwaluko is furthermore governed by several pieces of legislation to promote the safety and protection of underage initiates who have fallen victim to unhygienic practices at illegal initiation schools; these laws include the South African Constitution (1996), the Children's Act (2005), the (Eastern Cape) Application of Health Standards in Traditional Circumcision Act (2001), and the Traditional Health Practitioners’ Act (2004).